garstud/Rentalot-events/README.md

 ```

-Add event **'onRentalotSubmitBooking'** in controller Bookink at the end of the ajax_submit to add taks when a booking is sent.
+Add event **'onRentalotSubmitBooking'** in controller Booking at the end of the ajax_submit to add tasks when a booking is sent.

 ```/**
      * Event after submiting a booking form